Ogoa/alx-low_level_programming/0x0D-preprocessor/README.md

 2-main.c
 Task 2
 This program contains a function that prints the name of the file it was compiled from, followed by a new line.

+3-function_like_macro.h
+Task 3
+This header file defines a macro, 'ABS(x)', that computes the absolute value of a number passed in as a token.